abpframework/abp/docs/en/AspNetCore/Tag-Helpers/Buttons.md

 `icon-type` is a selectable parameter.
 It's default value is `FontAwesome`.
 You can create your own icon type provider and change it.

-You can choose one of the size type listed below.
+You can choose one of the icon type listed below.

 * `FontAwesome`
 * `Other`